ademerlis/temperaturevariabilityAcerPcli/physiology/photosynthetic_efficiency/README.md

 <img width="623" alt="Screen Shot 2023-10-13 at 2 08 30 PM" src="https://github.com/ademerlis/temperaturevariability2023/assets/56000927/3e20fbc9-5639-4568-a594-bbb21f667f2b">

+This is the same as the figure above just in violin plot format (showing distribution of data) rather than the standard error of the mean.

 ## 4. Reduction of Fv/Fm over 28-d Treatment, normalized to initial measurement (all genotypes combined)